The Impact of Cloud Computing Technology in Saudi Arabia

 The adoption of cloud computing was not merely a response to the pandemic.
 It started about a decade ago and has consistently been growing.
 A report published by “Dun & Bradstreet”, presented at a forum “Reshaping Information Technology Future Features” held in KSA a couple of years ago, revealed that the average spending on IT in transformative industries has risen by 7.5% year on year from 2013-2018.
 It was further reported that 44% of public organisations have already applied or are in the process of integrating cloud computing into their operations.

-Conducive Regulatory Framework
+Cloud Computing Conducive Regulatory Framework in Saudi Arabia

 In February 2019, the Communication and Information Technology Commission (CITC), the telecom regulator in KSA, published a document entitled ‘KSA Cloud First Policy’, showing that adoption of cloud services at the government level is on the kingdom’s radar.
 The stated goal was to accelerate the adoption of cloud computing services by mandating that government and semi-governmental entities consider cloud options when making new information technology investment decisions.